Kosanavi/BillParser/README.md

 PaddleOCR / RapidOCR for text extraction

-LangChain + LLMs + GroQ for text parsing
+LangChain + LLMs + ChatGroQ for text parsing

 PIL, NumPy, and standard Python libraries for image and text processing